SdAm1n/Ascii_Art/README.md

 Ascii Art using OpenCV with C++.
 This program manipulates pixels of an image by turning a pixel into an ascii character.
 * Idea From: https://robertheaton.com/2018/06/12/programming-projects-for-advanced-beginners-ascii-art/

-* Requirement: OpenCV needs to be installed in your PC.
+* Requirements: C++ compiler (preferably GNU Compiler) & OpenCV needs to be installed in your PC.

 ![Ascii Art](https://github.com/SdAm1n/Ascii_Art/blob/main/terminalss.png?raw=true)